CzBuCHi/Railroader-CarInspectorResizer/README.md

         // this will expand car inspector window by 50 units when Road mode on orders tab is selected
         windowAutoHeight.ExpandOrders(AutoEngineerMode.Road, 50);

-        // this will expand car inspector window by 100 units when Yard mode on orders tab is selected
-        windowAutoHeight.ExpandOrders(AutoEngineerMode.Yard, 100);

-        // update window height
-        windowAutoHeight.UpdateWindowHeight();
     }
 }
 ```